NathanAlexander1/tip-calculator/README-and-license/README.md

 First troubleshoot attempt is to update the code by merging a new branch

 After merging again it didn't work.
 I think because the README is at the root of the repo instead of the HTML.

+Experimented with changing my html name to index in case that affects it being recognized as a root file.